When to Sell Stock

 When to sell stock is more important than when to buy.
-According to Van K. Tharp in Technical Analysis of Stocks and Commodities, April 1999, page 76 when to sell stock accounts for about 10% of your success.
-The price you buy and sell for in the stock market determines your profit.
+According to Van K. Tharp in Technical Analysis of Stocks and Commodities, April 1999, page 76 the entry into a stock position accounts for about 10% of your success while the exit accounts for about 30% of your success.

 While you can buy many stocks in the stock market, provided you do not short, you can only sell the stocks you own.